All Episodes

 Time Text

-Hi, folks, and welcome back.
+Hi folks and welcome back.

-It's a just a great thrill.
+It's just a great thrill.

-Have an opportunity to talk about all this stuff, tell you what I think about it, get your thoughts on it, and hopefully, in some small way help move things in the right direction.
+Have an opportunity to talk about all this stuff, tell you what I think about it, get your thoughts on it, and hopefully in some small way help move things in the right direction.

-800 282-2882 if you want to be on the program.
+800-282-2882 if you want to be on the program.

-Okay, I've got the Trey Gowdy sound bites from uh one hour ago, uh, where the breakdown occurred with him and Elijah Cummings, where Mrs. Clinton was uh finally brought off this attitude she adopted the beginning of the hearings, nice, compassionate, just must be cooperative and helpful, and we saw the nurse ratchet surface.
+Okay, I've got the Trey Gowdy soundbites from one hour ago, where the breakdown occurred with him and Elijah Cummings, where Mrs. Clinton was finally brought off this attitude she adopted at the beginning of the hearings.

-And there were a lot of occasions that happened in Mrs. Clinton when the members of Congress would stack her emails on the desk in front of them.
+And Mrs. Clinton, when the members of Congress would stack her emails on the desk in front of them, you could see her facial expression just change overnight.

-But folks, before I get back to that, I I want to indulge you for just a moment or ask for your indulgence.
+But folks, before I get back to that, I want to indulge you for just a moment or ask for your indulgence.

-Um, you know, how best to explain this.
+You know, how best to explain this.

-I've been doing this program, we're now into 28th year, and it's much different now than it was the first five years.
+And it's much different now than it was the first five years.

-The first five years, I mean, every week we were announcing brand new stations that had just agreed to take the show, and the growth pattern was skyrocketing.
+The first five years, I mean, every week we were announcing brand new stations that had just agreed to take the show.

 And things that hadn't happened before were starting to happen.